valarnet/valarnet-blog/posts/20230125-bgp-evpn-filtering.md

 > - Determine if L2VNI or L3VNI focus matches the symptom.
 > - Determine if known unicast, BUM (Broadcast, Unknown Unicast, Multicast) traffic, or both is the failing condition.
 Track the VTEP to VTEP tunnel formations and verify if traffic path is fully built.
 > - Determine if vPCs are configured between switches and if there is a possibility of orphan ports in a misconfigured EVPN setup.

-There's a lot more to consider and deep dive into in this space.
-What is the correct baseline behavior will also be highly dependent on the specific design scenario implemented.
-It is an undertaking that is going to need its own focused multi-part series or the development of one organized guide.

 ### Route-filtering options in EVPN